quyse/flaw/README.md

 FLAW has moved to GHC 8.

+Linux is the primary development platform.
+It also considered the only "server" platform, hence several "server" packages are tested only on Linux, although it's probably possible to compile and run them on Windows or OS X.

 Here are all packages in A-Z order.
 Checkmark against a platform means that the package is being actually built and tested (if it has tests :D) on this platform during CI.

-Linux is the main development platform.
-It also considered the only "server" platform, hence several "server" packages are tested only on Linux, even if it's probably possible to compile and run them on Windows or OS X.

 | Package | Description | Linux | Windows | OS X | Web (GHCJS) |
 |---------------|-------------------------------------------------------------|:---:|:---:|:---:|:---:|